Bud Talbott

 Nelson Strobridge "Bud" Talbott (June 10, 1892 – July 6, 1952) was an American football player and coach.
 He served as the head coach of the Dayton Triangles of the "Ohio League" and later a charter member of the National Football League (NFL).
 Talbott joined the United States Army in 1917 and served in World War I, World War II and the Korean War, rising to the rank of brigadier general.
 He retired as the deputy director of procurement and production at Air Materiel Command, located at Wright-Patterson Air Force Base.

 Talbott began his football career as a starting tackle and halfback from 1912 to 1914, for Yale University.
-He was consensus selection to the 1913 College Football All-America Team.
+He was a consensus selection to the 1913 College Football All-America Team.
 In 1914, he was named captain of the Yale team.
 Bud led Yale to a 28–0 victory over Notre Dame, ending the Fighting Irish 27-game undefeated streak.
 He repeated with All-American honors in 1914, making several major newspaper first teams.

 After graduation, he became one of the organizers of the Dayton Triangles professional football team.
 He coached the local team in 1916 and again from 1919 until 1921.
-From 1922 until 1923 he was head coach of the University of Dayton football team who had just changed their name from St. Mary's University.
+From 1922 until 1923, he was head coach of the University of Dayton football team which had just changed its name from St. Mary's University.